maciosz/IMCA/README.md

 You might need to install some software needed to complete additional steps.
 Specifically,
 you need some mapper for your reads, mapper for contigs, and assembler to create contigs.
-The scripts was tested using minimap2 and velvet, but should work with output of any other software, as long as formats are correct: the mappings should be in .bam / .sam format, and contigs in fasta format.
+The script was tested using minimap2 and velvet, but should work with output of any other software, as long as formats are correct: the mappings should be in .bam / .sam format (preferalby with CIGAR strings assigned to every mapping), and contigs in fasta format.

 #### Workflow